VictorTaelin/absal-ex/README.md

 ![](full_example.JPG)

 The graph to the left is the input.
-Notice there are two nodes connected through ports of label 0: those are active pairs.
+Notice there are two nodes connected through ports of label A: those are active pairs.
 The graph to the right is the next step of the computation: both of those nodes were rewritten, the bottom ones using the second rule, and top ones using the first rule.
 Now there are 4 active pairs.

 ## Parallel implementation